 Governments can integrate the SDGs by including qualitative-and more rarely quantitative-elements on SDG achievement in the budget documents they propose to parliament.
 For instance, during the preparation of the 2018 budget in Finland, the Ministry of Finance asked each ministry to add a short paragraph under each of the main titles in the budget proposal providing information on how sustainable development would be reflected in their sectoral policies during the 2018 financial year.
-In Norway, since 2016 each ministry has written a paragraph about its activities in relation to the SDGs under its responsibility, demonstrating the contribution of its proposal to achieving the Goals.
-Following a review by other ministries, the Ministry of Finance compiles the paragraphs and includes them in a chapter on SDG achievement, which is added to the main document of the budget proposal.
+In Norway, since 2016 each ministry has written a paragraph about its activities in relation to the SDGs under its responsibility, demonstrating the contribution of its proposal to achievement, which is added to the main document of the budget proposal.
 In Sweden, ministries are encouraged to demonstrate the link between their area and the SDGs in the budget documents.